 From the perspective of a nonprofit leader, this course provides a solid foundation in understanding key financial tools such as audits, financial statements, budgets and tax documents.
 Using these tools, students will analyze and assess the financial transparency, accountability, and health of various national and international organizations, determine the financial strengths and weaknesses within those organizations, learn how to use that information in the decision-making process, and finally, practice making informed recommendations to organizational leadership.
 This course is not designed to make students financial experts or practitioners.
 Instead, it is designed to enlighten students on key financial management concepts that improve their ability to be informed leaders, participants, and donors in the nonprofit sector.
 Students will also explore the responsibilities and consequences of international nonprofits engaging in activities in the US, as well as implications for US nonprofits operating abroad.
 This is an elective course for the Certificate in Nonprofit Management.

-The 470.864 NGO Management Capstone Seminar is the final course required of the MA in NGO Management degree.
-Students may select one of the following capstone options a) research project/deeper dive on some relevant aspect of non-governmental/nonprofit management; b) a project that will contribute to the sector in some capacity; or c) a volunteership or immersive experience working with a nonprofit/non-governmental organization (remote options as well).
+In this cumulative course, students may select one of the following capstone options a) a research paper that is a deeper dive on some relevant aspect of non-governmental/nonprofit management; b) a project that will contribute to the sector in some capacity, such as a policy paper, or c) a volunteership or immersive experience working with a nonprofit organization (remote options as well).
 Identifying a specific area of interest will require some forethought and preparation in advance of the class.
 It is critical that the topic or issue is one that is of profound interest to the student, and/or builds on knowledge acquired throughout the degree.
 The capstone is not only meant to address an empirical question but nest it within the context of a broader conceptual framework or sector-relevant debate.
 All capstones must be relevant to the sector, build on present-day questions, issues, or challenges, and possess an “experiential” element.
 This could be in the form of original data collection, interviews, consultancy, or tackling a real-life problem in a nonprofit/non-governmental organization.
-This is also an opportunity for students to demonstrate the skills obtained throughout the degree, thus far, to professionals in the nonprofit field, and to the academic committee.
-The capstone must be presentable and culminate in a 30-60-page paper of publishable quality.
-(Capstone projects are usually 30 pages, while research papers exceed that amount).
+The capstone must be presentable and culminate in a 30+ page paper at a graduate-level of writing.
 Students will dedicate the entire semester to the capstone.
-Students are encouraged to view this as an opportunity to develop substantive and methodological expertise in an area that will propel their careers forward.
-This is an intensive course and requires discipline by the student.
-Student success in this course is contingent on their ability to a) narrow down a focus, b) be organized, c) complete readings ahead of the class, d) meet deadlines, and e) write, wri

 Elective Courses